Taking charge of cyber security for connected assets

 While IMO regulations do apply to all connected assets, there is no one-size-fits-all approach to cyber protection.
 Determining an asset-specific cyber management strategy is key to limiting costs and defining the right safety measures for each vessel or offshore unit.

 With the help of a class society’s experts, owners can define the high-level structure of their cyber security policy and develop a complete inventory of at-risk systems before undergoing a critical risk assessment.
-Experts can then determine relevant risk mitigation measures on a per-vessel basis, developing comprehensive, asset-specific procedures for OT and IT systems, operational concerns and personnel training.
+Experts can then determine relevant risk mitigation measures on a per-vessel basis, developing comprehensive, asset-specific procedures for OT and IT systems, operational concerns and personnel training and awareness.

 Cyber security is still a new subject for many owners, who may not have dedicated in-house cyber or IT resources.
-With just over half a year to prepare for IMO’s deadline, many asset managers are unsure of how to train personnel, and who should be trained, retrained or hired.
+Many asset managers are unsure of how to train personnel, and who should be trained, retrained or hired.

 By working with class societies to define a cyber management strategy, owners can develop a comprehensive risk overview and guidelines for achieving cyber protection.
 In-house personnel can use this information to learn the risks to assets’ connected systems, then undergo training for managing mitigation measures and onboard procedures.